-Molded-in electronics storage is located on each side of the helm.
-Access to service the controls or to install or service electronics is provided through a removable access panel in the starboard side of the aft cabin.
+Molded-in electronics storage is located in the center of the helm, forward of the steering wheel.
+Access to service the controls or to install or service electronics is provided through a removable access panel in the cabin.

-A Raymarine Tri Data that indicates depth, speed and water temperature is provide as standard equipment.
-Optional electronics packages that include a Raymarine VHF radio, chart plotter/depth, speed, water temperature, GPS, etc. may be installed instead of the Tri Data.
-Electronic Navigational equipment manufacturer's provide detailed instruction manuals with their products.
+A Raymarine BI Data that indicates depth, speed and water temperature is provided as standard equipment.
+Optional electronics packages that include a VHF radio, chart plotter, GPS and Radar may be installed with the Tri Data.
+Electronic Navigational equipment manufacturers provide detailed instruction manuals with their products.
 You should read them carefully and review the operation of the electronics with your dealer at the time of delivery.